rehierl/node-tree-outliner/3-basic-design/readme.md

-(Note the new subsequent chapters: 4-extensions, 5-implementation)
+This chapter holds the basic design (i.e. default definitions) of the general purpose outliner.

+Note that most statements in that chapter are derived conclusions, or only introduce new names which are used to refer to specific entities/circumstances.
+There are very few definitions that choose one option out of multiple available options (i.e. not much room for political decisions or personal preferences).

 <!-- ======================================================================= -->
-# Overview of conclusions and definitions
+# an overview

+**TODO**
+begs to be updated ...

 This overview is not meant to be overly accurate: It's just a "short" summary.

-Note that most statements are derived conclusions, or only introduce new names which are used to refer to specific entities/circumstances.
-There are very few definitions that choose one option out of multiple available options (i.e. not much room for political decisions or personal preferences).

 node sequence